RamiresOliv/MinecraftServerMenu/Redirect.md

 # Redirection iminent!

+<p id="announce"></p>

 <h3>you are leaving our website you are accessing another site do you want to continue and goto to other Website you have sure to continue?</h3>

-<h3 id="get"></h3>

 <button onclick="StartRedirect()">Yes and Continue</button>\
 <button onclick="Return()">No and Back</button>